 Trekking in Northern Vietnam - Same Same but Different

 It is an undeniable fact that Northern Vietnam is a mecca for trekkers and cultural buffs.
-Experienced trekkers are familiar with the ‘typical Northern Vietnam package’, from aesthetically cascading rice terraces to patchwork quilts of rice paddies dotted with wooden houses on stilts, from gentle rivers crossing the plain to calm lakes and sublime waterfalls, all leaning against a backdrop of heavily timbered mountains.
+Experienced trekkers are familiar with the ‘typical Vietnam family package’, from aesthetically cascading rice terraces to patchwork quilts of rice paddies dotted with wooden houses on stilts, from gentle rivers crossing the plain to calm lakes and sublime waterfalls, all leaning against a backdrop of heavily timbered mountains.
 And it doesn’t stop there; its cultural kaleidoscope is just as diverse.

 While it’s true that almost every part of this mountainous region shares the same characteristics, each destination is a charm in its own right.
 Featuring a wide range of trekking spots and tours, the Northern Highlands cater to almost every adventurer’s tastes and skills.
 Each of them is characterized by geographical, territorial, and cultural factors: